 All you need to do in order to obtain a 90-day visa for Saudi Arabia is:

 If you have everything you need at hand, you will be able to submit the application in one go from anywhere in the world, as long as you have access to a reliable internet connection.
 Once sent, your request will be reviewed by the Saudi authorities who will issue you the eVisa.
 You’ll receive your granted visa via email within a few business days.

 Apply for an eVisa if you are from:

 The New Saudi eVisa is Boosting Tourism

 As highlighted by Saudi media, within less than 2 months since the launch of the electronic visa for Saudi Arabia, 24,000 international travelers already entered the Kingdom.
-Here’s a breakdown of the visitor statistics as highlighted by the Saudi Foreign Ministry:
+In a recent breakdown of the visitor statistics as by the Saudi Foreign Ministry it showed: